henchoznoe/ExpressAuthTemplate/README.md

 ```

 ## Usage
+* Open http://localhost:5000/api-docs to view the documentation provided by Swagger UI.
 * Call http://localhost:5000/api/auth/sign-up in Postman with a JSON body (email and password) to sign up.
 * Call http://localhost:5000/api/auth/sign-in in Postman with a JSON body (email and password) to sign in.